12o13/pandapower/doc/estimation.rst

 .. note::  The bad data removal is not very robust at this time.
 Please treat the results with caution!

-The state estimation class allows additionally the removal of bad data, especially single or non-interacting false measurements.
+The state estimation class also allows the removal of bad data, especially single or non-interacting false measurements.
-For detecting bad data the Chi-squared distribution is used to identify the presence of them.
+The Chi-squared distribution is used to identify the presence of bad data.
-Afterwards follows the largest normalized residual test that identifys the actual measurements which will be removed at the end.
+Afterwards, it follows the largest normalized residual test that identifys the actual measurements, which are removed at the end.
-Both methods are combined in the *perform_rn_max_test* function that is part of the state estimation class.
+Both methods are combined in the *perform_rn_max_test* function which is part of the state estimation class.
-To access it, the following wrapper function *remove_bad_data* has been created.

 .. autofunction:: pandapower.estimation.remove_bad_data

-Nevertheless the Chi-squared test is available as well to allow a identification of topology errors or, as explained, false measurements.
+Nevertheless the Chi-squared test is available to allow identification of topology errors or, as previously explained, false measurements.
 It is named as *chi2_analysis*.
-The detection's result of present bad data of the Chi-squared test is stored internally as *bad_data_present* (boolean, class member variable) and returned by the function call.
+The results from detection of bad data from the Chi-squared test are stored internally as *bad_data_present* (boolean, class member variable) and returned by the function call.

 .. autofunction:: pandapower.estimation.chi2_analysis